C

 How often to recalculate

 Break-even is not a static number.
 It changes whenever your fixed costs change (new lease rate, new loan, salary increase), your menu prices change, your food cost percentage shifts, or your average spend per cover moves significantly.
 Recalculate quarterly at minimum, and immediately after any significant cost change.
+Operators who review break-even monthly consistently identify margin erosion earlier and respond faster.

 Frequently asked questions